johnsontaiwo/construction-projects/README.md

 For a starter, a user must first sign up as an ordinary user before they can be signed up as a contractor by the Administrator.

-A signed-in user can see the list of all the agency's ongoin projects but they can't perform any action on them.
+A signed-in user can see the list of all the agency's on-going projects but they can't perform any action on them.

 A signed-in user, who has been signed-up as a contractor by the Administrator and is working on a list of projects will see the list of all his projects when he logs in but can't perform any action on those projects.